Kimbsy/metaballs/README.md

 # metaballs

-Simple metaballs simulation using quip
+Simple metaballs simulation using quip.
+Press any key to toggle displaying metaball boundaries.

 ## How does it work?